puppeteer/puppeteer/docs/api/puppeteer.elementhandle.md

 If you're using TypeScript, ElementHandle takes a generic argument that denotes the type of element the handle is holding within.
 For example, if you have a handle to a `<select>` element, you can type it as `ElementHandle<HTMLSelectElement>` and you get some nicer type checks.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `ElementHandle` class.

 ## Properties

 | Property                                    | Modifiers             | Type                          | Description |